nweber28/Operating-Systems-Assignment-2/README.md

 ----------------------------------------------------------------------------------------------

 There are a couple of .png files that show what terminal results should look like in the case that the sequence is safe or that it is unsafe

+The Given Example is an example of a safe sequence, so the program will output that the correct sequence order will be P1, P3, P4, P0, P2

+If you were to initialize the Available matrix to {0, 0, 0} (no available resource), the sequence would then be unsafe because no process would be able to receive their requested resources.